asandova/CS484-Assignment1/ProgrammingAssignment1/README.txt

 to run:
 	after using the makefile
 	a file "program1" will be generated.
-	to run type ./program1
+	to run type "./program1"
-	The program accepts command line arguments
+	The program only accepts command line arguments
 	example:
 		./program -p 0.1 -t 5 -s 2

 	The flags (these flags can be in any order, if multiple values with the same flag are present, then farthest one to the right will be used ):
 			-p is the probability flag.
 It expects a decimal value between 1 and 0 This represents the probability value that will be used in the binomial sum